Butler vs. Cal College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Butler Performance Insights

-- The Bulldogs average 82.1 points per game (52nd in college basketball) while giving up 67.9 per outing (110th in college basketball).
-They have a +128 scoring differential overall and outscore opponents by 14.2 points per game.
+- The Bulldogs' +128 scoring differential (outscoring opponents by 14.2 points per game) is a result of scoring 82.1 points per game (52nd in college basketball) while giving up 67.9 per outing (110th in college basketball).

-- Butler pulls down 34.9 rebounds per game (111th in college basketball) while conceding 32.8 per contest to its opponents.
-It outrebounds opponents by 2.1 boards per game.

-- Butler has had fewer turnovers than its opponents this season, committing 10.4 per game (76th in college basketball action) while forcing 12.0 (199th in college basketball).
+- Butler has won the turnover battle on average this season, committing 10.4 per game (76th in college basketball play) while forcing 12.0 (199th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.